LunaSare/datelife_examples/docs/Hominidae_report.md

 Information on time of divergence is available for all of these species across 8 published and peer-reviewed chronograms.
-Original study citations as well as proportion of Hominidae species found across those source chronograms is shown in Table 1.
+Original study citations as well as number of Hominidae species found across those source chronograms is shown in Table 1.

-All source chronograms are fully ultrametric.

 \begin{longtable}{>{\raggedright\arraybackslash}p{0.4cm}>{\raggedright\arraybackslash}p{11cm}>{\raggedright\arraybackslash}p{1.5cm}>{\raggedright\arraybackslash}p{1.8cm}}
 \caption{\label{tab:unnamed-chunk-2}Hominidae source chronogram studies information.}\\